A Celtic Pilgrimage

 You can expect a mix of weather: blue skies, clouds, calm, wind, rain, and heat.
 The only thing that is common is that the weather changes.
 We will check the forecast leading up to our travels.
 The days are long in the summer, with the sun setting after 9 pm.

 For several of the days of our pilgrimage, lunch will happen informally while out on the land.
-Molly will be sure tell you in advance of the options available to us so that you can be prepared with food.
+Molly will be sure to tell you in advance of the options available to us so that you can be prepared with food.
+In the past, some have brought leftovers from dinner, or shopped in small groups in order to share and lighten the cost.
+We will be sure to stop at grocery stores if needed.